bast/go-game/notes.md

 * Ask for a list of liberties for a given stone or for every stone on the board.

+* Ask for a list of all stones currently on the board.
+This returns a slice of moves in the order they were placed on the board.

 * Is the game over?
 (No more valid moves?)

 * What's the score?